antwan1/Task-Manager-project/README.md

     Added Add, Modify, Find and Delete buttons to the UI alongside some minor changes to the text and field(s) adjustments.

+[6] 17-10-2020 16:00
+@manmohansingh -
+    Added data model to the program in order to build a tree map for the data entered into the fields and display the tree structure inside the ProjectTreePanel.

+[7] 17-10-2020 18:00
+@manmohansingh -
+    Added Error Panel to display necessary errors to the user streamed through errorMessage from Data Model.

+[8] 17-10-2020 18:25
+@manmohansingh -
+    Added support for auto adjustment to the error panel in order to make it stay in its configuration even after the resizing of the overall scale of the window.

+[9] 17-10-2020 18:32
+@manmohansingh -
+    The assignment still lacks Data Listeners in order to modify, delete and find the existing data, since the data entered into the fields upon running the application is not being written into any external file.
+    The UI still lack fields in order assign date to the tasks and projects; as well as the importance band.
+    The application is unable to calculate urgency of any task by making mathematical comparisons with the other tasks or projects; or by keeping a check on estimated duration.

+[10] 17-10-2020 18:38
+@manmohansingh -
+    The assignment needs to have Test cases in order to handle various common Errors and preventing user from making such (Error Handling).

+[11] 17-10-2020 18:42
+@manmohansingh -
+    Majority of the Data Model still lacks comments which would be added later upon the course of this assignment.